 The rainforested, mountainous island of Phuket has some of Thailand’s most spectacular soft white beaches along the clear blue waters of its western shore, where tall limestone crags rise straight out of the sea.
 This idyllic high-end island resort contrasts nicely with the culturally-rich capital, Phuket Town, which offers busy markets, Hindu Temples, Buddhist shrines and the Thalang National Museum, a fascinating exhibition about the island’s indigenous culture.

-We disembark and transfer to our hotel on the western coast of the island, the Kamala Beach Resort (4T+).
+We disembark and transfer to our hotel on the western coast of the island, the Kamala Beach Resort (4.5-star).
 You’re free to explore and we’ll enjoy dinner this evening.